 There are many holidays, enlivening the streets of Madrid but none of them adorns the city as a whole like Christmas.
-Multicolored festive illuminations decorate the city from November 24th to January 6th.
-The streets, squares, and houses are illuminated with millions of light bulbs that meet the most stringent environmental and energy efficiency requirements.
-Famous designers, architects, and graphic designers work on the creation of Christmas illumination in the city, which can be called a "light fashion show."
+Multicoloured festive illuminations decorate the city from November 24th to January 6th.
+The streets, squares and houses are illuminated with millions of light bulbs that meet the most stringent environmental and energy efficient requirements.
+Famous designers, architects, and graphic designers work on the creation of the Christmas illumination in the city, which can be called a "light fashion show."

-Plaza Mayor Square hosts the most famous Christmas market in Madrid, where you can buy handmade gifts, decorations, and a Christmas tree with garlands.
+Plaza Mayor hosts the most famous Christmas market in Madrid where you can buy handmade gifts, decorations and Nativity scene figures.
 Designer and craft fairs are held there on public holidays.

-The city opens ice skating rinks and traditional carousels for the whole family (in the Plaza Oriente and Santa Cruz).
+The city opens ice skating rinks and traditional carousels for the whole family in the Plaza Oriente and Santa Cruz.
 In the cultural centres of Conde Duque and CentroCentro, as well as in most of the capital's theatres, there are numerous performances for children (fairy tales, puppet shows, concerts).
-Since 2012, the Royal Theater hosts one of the main Christmas events in Spain—the Christmas Festive Lottery on the morning of December 22nd.
+Since 2012, the Royal Theater has hosted one of the main Christmas events in Spain—the Christmas Festive Lottery, on the morning of December 22nd.